 Pines and Needles sell trees of all shapes and sizes – usually up to 12ft – so you can choose one that fits your home or garden the best.
 They also offer a delivery service and sell accessories so you can make your tree look as fancy as you wish.
 The more glitz the better, don’t you think?

-The Victoria Park shop opens on 24 November and runs until 21 December, while the Brick Lane pop-up runs from 23 November to 23 December.
+The Victoria Park shop opens on 21 November and runs until 20 December, while the Shoreditch High Street pop-up runs from 19 November to 22 December.

 Find out more at the Pines and Needles website